The Blackout (2009 film)

 The Blackout is a 2009 American science fiction horror film directed by Robert David Sanders and starring Barbara Streifel Sanders, Joseph Dunn, Ian Malcolm, Michael Caruso, Caroline Rich, Anthony Tedesco, and James Martinez.
-The film is about the occupants of The Ravenwood as they try to escape the building during a citywide blackout, all the while being stalked by terrifying creatures.
+The film follows the occupants of The Ravenwood as they try to escape the building during a citywide blackout while being stalked by terrifying creatures.

 Plot

 The film takes place during Christmas Eve when a citywide blackout traps the tenants in The Ravenwood.
 As the building's occupants try to escape the building they find themselves stalked and attacked by terrifying creatures.
 The group must work together in order to escape and survive the blackout.